+Code Module ECTS

+MG620 Innovation and Technology Transfer 5

 MK620 Maketing Technology Products 5

 MK 563 Research Methods 5

 MK5115 Marketing Innovation & Commercialisation 5

 MK5101 Digital Marketing 5

 MK5117 Sevices Marketing 5

 MK5109 Marketing Performance & Productivty 10

 MK5112 Dissertation (Part 1 of 2)

-Code Module ECTS
+Module ECTS

-MG670 Technology Innovation and Entrepreneurship 5
+Technology Innovation and Entrepreneurship 5

-MK5113 Cases in Marketing Management & Strategy 5
+Cases in Marketing Management & Strategy 5

-MK5110 Brand Management 5
+Brand Management 5

-MK5104 Marketing Analytics 5
+Marketing Analytics 5

-MK5118 Social Marketing & Sustainability 5
+Social Marketing & Sustainability 5

-MK5112 Dissertation (Part 2 of 2) 25
+Dissertation (Part 2 of 2) 25

+Technology Innovation and Entrepreneurship Cases in Marketing Management & Strategy Brand Management Marketing Analytics Social Marketing & Sustainability

 These courses are taught over one academic year with assessments at the end of each semester.
 Students also complete a minor research dissertation under the supervision of staff members.
 This dissertation will account for 30 ect and be completed by a day in July specified by the Marketing Discipline.
-Candidates who, without School permission, present the dissertation after the closing date as specified shall be confirmed to a maximum mark of 40% for the dissertation
+Candidates who, without School permission, present the dissertation after the closing date as specified shall be confirmed to a maximum mark of 40% for the dissertation.

-First Class Honours Grade 1: About 70% overall Second Class Honours Grade 1: About 60% overall Second Class Honours Grade 2: About 50% overall Pass: 40% overall
+First Class Honours Grade 1: About 70% overall Second Class Honours Grade 1: About 60% overall Second Class Honours Grade 2: About 50% overall Pass.
+40% overall